JankariTech/blog/src/assets/test_cafe_blog.md

 ```

-I will not be explaining the whole implementation But I have put comments on each action in the code.
-And probably the code is easy to understand which is exactly `test-cafe` has aimed for.
+I will not be explaining the whole implementation but I have put comments on each action in the code.
+And probably the code is easy to understand which is exactly what `test-cafe` has aimed for.

 ## Running Test

 Huh, now finally the time has come to run our test script and see it magically running.
-To run our test we need some adjustment to do in `package.json` file.
+To run our test we need some adjustments in the `package.json` file.
 Put the test scripts as

 ```json
 // package.json file